Getting smart about call flagging and call blocking

 For any call center making outbound calls, there’s one thing we know for certain: It’s getting harder to reach potential customers.

-This growing challenge isn’t new to outbound call center managers.
+This growing challenge isn’t new to outbound call center managers in 2022, but it’s still the first thing on many call center managers’ minds.
 Agents are trying to reach leads dropped into a dialer.
 And it’s aggravating when these leads you paid good money for are not even reachable because your caller IDs have been flagged, or worse, blocked.
 No wonder contact rates are down!

 Simply put, sales and lead generations teams that want to stay competitive will be: